Daniel J. Frey

 Movements have their fancy edges also.

-They stir the pot, get people talking.
+They stir the pot and get people talking.

 But do they put feet into motion?